s3a-spatialaudio/VISR/doc/userdoc/installation.rst

 ^^^^^^^^^^^^^^^^^^^^
 We recommend `Anaconda <https://www.anaconda.com/download/>`_.
 Please make sure you install the  Python3 / 64-Bit variant.

-.. note:: Some Mac OS variants (for example 10.12) come with a pre-installed Python 3 variant in **/Library/Frameworks/Python.framework**.
+.. note:: Some Mac OS variants (for example 10.12) come with a pre-installed Python 3 variant in :code:`/Library/Frameworks/Python.framework`.
    In this case, care must be taken that it does not interferes with the chosen Python distribution.
-In particular, the **PYTHONHOME** environment variable must be set correctly.
+In particular, the :code:`PYTHONHOME` environment variable must be set correctly.

 .. _installation_python_setup_configuration: